GTAmodding/gta3script-specs/SPECIFICATION.md

 TODO mission directives
 TODO SAN ANDREAS ALLOWS VARIABLES AND STRING CONSTANTS TO BEGIN WITH UNDERSCORES TODO commands such as var decl can be implemented at compiler or command def level

-### Remarks

- + The lexical grammar is not regular because of the nestable *multi-line comments*.
- + The lexical grammar is not context-free either.
-Contextual information is needed in order to match each lexical category.